-- You are in good physical condition and near average weight
+- The best liposuction candidates are in good physical condition and near average weight.

-- You wish to gain a more even, toned body after weight loss, pregnancy, natural aging, or inherited factors
+- Women wishing to gain a more even, toned body after weight loss, pregnancy, natural aging, or inherited factors find the best success with liposuction.

-- You have pockets of fat that are not in proportion with the rest of your body and cannot be eliminated with diet and exercise
+- If you have pockets of fat that are not in proportion with the rest of your body and cannot be eliminated with diet and exercise, liposuction may be able to help.

-Weight: It is important that you complete any weight loss prior to surgery, otherwise the problems may reappear.
-Afterward, it will be essential to maintain your weight, gaining weight after liposuction will affect the long-term results.
+Weight: It is important that you complete any weight loss prior to surgery, because if you do not, your current problems may reappear.
+After surgery it will be essential to maintain your weight.
+Gaining weight after liposuction will affect your long-term results.

-Pregnancy: It is also important to inform Dr. Loghmanee or Dr. Cerio if you are considering having children in the future.
-Pregnancy can cause unpredictable body changes.
+Pregnancy: It is very important to inform your ECAPS Center plastic surgeon if you are considering having children in the future.
+Pregnancy can cause unpredictable body changes that may have negative effects on the results of your liposuction.

 Surgery and Recovery